 This is a new hybrid option/ETF Dumb Money/Smart Money Indicator as a INT/LT term (outlook 2-6 mns) bearish sentiment indicator.
 The use of ETFs increases the duration (term).

 Update.
-Bearish sentiment fell to a weak Sell.
+Bearish sentiment remains below a weak Sell.

 For the SPX combining the hybrid ETF options plus SPX 2X ETF (outlook 2 to 4 mns) produces an indicator where, in this case, ETF options are a proxy for the SPY options.